vain0x/milone-lang/docs/refs/result_type.md

 A computation that can abort with an error returns a value of result type.

-*FIXME: add intuitive example where there are two kind of non-logical failure*
+*WIP: add intuitive example where there are two kind of non-logical failure*

 ### Difference from option type